Self-discovery exercises: 10 tools to understand yourself

 “The best moments in our lives are not the passive, receptive, relaxing times… The best moments usually occur if a person’s body or mind is stretched to its limits in a voluntary effort to accomplish something difficult and worthwhile.” – Mihaly Csikszentmihalyi, Flow [9]

 Your peak moments aren’t random.
-They share conditions – and those conditions are a map.
+They share conditions you can look for again.

 9. The conflict archaeology exercise